thisMatter.comMoneyStocksStock Valuation and Financial Ratios

 A major recommendation to enhance the reliability of analysts’ ratings is to have their record of recommendations available to investors.
 The public availability of their previous recommendations would motivate analysts to improve their track record to improve their credibility.
 Some rules by the self-regulatory authorities do require the listing of an analyst’s recommendation for companies that they are currently covering, but companies no longer covered by the analysts can be excluded.

 A major consideration to keep in mind when reviewing recommendations is that stock analysts are no more able to predict future market conditions than other market participants.
-Target prices are based on the assumption that the current market conditions will continue.
+(If they could, they would all be enormously wealthy!)
+Target prices are based on the assumption that current market conditions will continue.